Print PDF

 Learn more about SIRA vocational programs.

-Payments for medical practitioners
+Fees and payments for medical practitioners

-Fees for medical practitioners are based on the Australian Medical Association (AMA) List of Medical Services and Fees.
-Other SIRA specific fees have been agreed with the relevant medical association.
+The fees are based on the Australian Medical Association (AMA) List of Medical Services and Fees.
+Other SIRA-specific fees have been agreed with the relevant medical association.
 The fee levels reflect the expectation that you will support recovery at/return to work and provide optimal services in this pursuit.

+The fees set by SIRA are the maximum amount that can be paid for a service.
 This amount is legally binding and cannot be billed at higher rates.

 Invoicing